 Acknowledge that, even in the wealthiest of countries worldwide, there are significant disparities, biases, stereotypes, and inequalities in the healthcare of minority communities.
 These disparities often lead to less than optimal outcomes.

-Create pathways for healthcare equality to provide a means for change.
+Create pathways for equity in healthcare and provide a means for change.

-Transform the healthcare system to be more inclusive, less costly, and more accessible.
+Transform the healthcare system to be more equitable, inclusive, less costly, and more accessible.

 The aims of our Guiding Principles are to…

-• Inform our stakeholders of the severity of the issue and invite them to join us in closing the healthcare disparity gap
+•Inform our stakeholders of the severity of the issue and invite them to join us in the fight for health equity and closing the healthcare disparity gap.

-• Interact and communicate with diverse populations so they get our message
+•Interact & communicate with diverse populations so they get our message.

 © 2020 NMHA.
 All Rights Reserved.